bentoml/BentoML/docs/source/tutorial.rst

         return result

-Run the service in development mode:
+We can now run the BentoML server for our new service in development mode:

 .. tab-set::